 - Eat less processed food

-Giki therefore groups product categories into low, medium and high carbon footprints.
-This is based on research from WRAP, the Barilla Institute and other major academic and scientific carbon footprint studies from around the world .
-Over time we would like to add product level carbon footprints but there is currently far too little information to attempt this.
+Giki therefore groups product categories into low, medium, high and very high carbon footprints.
+This is based academic studies including Poore and Nemecek, WRAP and other major carbon footprint studies from around the world .